DrZIn-dev/Awesome-Web-Development/Readme.md

   - [React](https://reactjs.org/) - React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes
   - [Vue](https://vuejs.org/) - progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
 The core library is focused on the view layer only
   - [Augular vs React vs Vue ](https://hackernoon.com/angular-vs-react-vs-vue-which-is-the-best-choice-for-2019-16ce0deb3847) - Which is the Best Choice for 2019?
+  - [Svelte](https://svelte.dev/) - Svelte is a radical new approach to building user interfaces

+### **Step 4** Going a bit further

+There are also various tools and concepts that you can go and study such as testing and bundling for production.

+- Module Bundle
+   - [Webpack](https://webpack.js.org/) - Javascript module bundler for usage in a browser
+   - [Parcel](https://parceljs.org/) - Zero configuration web application bundler
+- Automatic Testing
+   - [Puppeteer](https://developers.google.com/web/tools/puppeteer) - Node library with high level-API for crawling SPA, automate testing
+   - [Selenium](http://www.seleniumhq.org/) - Frontend testing tool, performs end to end testing across various browsers & platform.
+- [Microfrontend](https://micro-frontends.org/) - Microservice idea to frontend development

 ---